MBieleke/maikbieleke-com/content/project/itps/index.md

 ## Background

 The If-Then Planning Scale (ITPS) is a theory-grounded and empirically validated instrument for assessing individual differences in the propensity to make if-then plans in order to facilitate one's goal attainment (e.g., "If I go to the cafeteria, then I will I grab an apple" when the goal is to eat healthier).
-The ITPS is conceputally grounded in Gollwitzer's (1999) implemenentation intention theory.
-It consists of eight items that tap into two important aspects of implementation intentions: whether an individual identifies critical obstacles and opportunities (i.e., the if-part) and specifies corresponding goal-directed behaviors (i.e., the then-part).
+It consists of eight items that tap into two important aspects of implementation intentions: whether an individual identifies critical obstacles and opportunities (e.g., going to the cafeteria) and specifies corresponding goal-directed behaviors (e.g., grabbing an apple).

 ## Usage